ncatlab/nlab-content/pages/4895.md

 ### In $d = 3$

-3-dimensional [[Chern-Simons theory]] in the context of holograophy is discussed for instance in
+3-dimensional [[Chern-Simons theory]] in the context of holography is discussed for instance in

 * Victor O. Rivelles, _Holographic Principle and AdS/CFT Correspondence_ ([arXiv](http://arxiv.org/abs/hep-th/9912139))